[product monograph template - standard]

 Therefore, monitoring of whole blood trough concentrations is recommended to assist in

-.
+the clinical evaluation of toxicity.
 Long-term posttransplant patients often are maintained at the

 low end of the recommended target range.
 For stable transplant recipients converted from